BERG Wozzeck Act I “The Captain”

 HANDEL “Shepherd, what art thou pursuing” from Acis & Galatea

 ZIPORYN A House in Bali – Excerpt, Act 2 Scene 2

 Known for his heartfelt portrayal of the Evangelist in Bach’s Passions with New York Collegium, Mr. Molomot’s exploration of the role continued with St. John Passions with Mr. Parrott in Kraków and Tel Aviv; a St. Matthew in Trondheim, Norway’s historic Nidaros Cathedral, and a St. John Passion with John Nelson and Soli Deo Gloria in Chicago.
 2014 includes a St. John Passion with Berkshire Choral Festival and a St. Matthew Passion at King’s College, Halifax.
-Also much in demand as tenor soloist in Orff’s Carmina Burana after his Houston and Kansas City debuts, he has reprised the role with Pacific and Omaha Symphonies.
+Also much in demand as tenor soloist in Orff’s Carmina Burana after his Houston debut, he has reprised the role with the Kansas City, Pacific and Omaha Symphonies.

 Mr. Molomot’s recordings include the Grammy Award–nominated Lully’s Thésée with the Boston Early Music Festival; Charpentier’s Judicium Salomonis with Les Arts Florissants, conducted by William Christie; Handel’s Acis and Galatea with Les Boréades conducted by Eric Milnes; and Monteverdi’s L’Orfeo with Apollo’s Fire led by Jeannette Sorrel.